jacamo-lang/jacamo-rest/readme.md

 # Using this project

 The simplest way to use JaCaMo-REST is by developing your MAS with JaCaMo >= 1.1, which includes JaCaMo-REST.
 An example is available at the [JaCaMo demos](https://github.com/jacamo-lang/jacamo/tree/master/demos/rest-comm).
-Examples focused on the *integration* are also found at [demos](https://github.com/jacamo-lang/jacamo/tree/master/demos/integration).
+Examples focused on *integration* are also found at [demos](https://github.com/jacamo-lang/jacamo/tree/master/demos/integration).

 Otherwise, we can include jacamo-rest dependency in `build.gradle`: